dos-fx/sysinfo/README.md

 # batFetch
-a windows neofetch clone written in batch
+a windows neofetch clone written in batch.